pratham-404/Shuffle-Royale/README.md

     <img src="https://i.pinimg.com/originals/11/43/60/11436033e411fa09b480f70d8fa96fac.png" alt="description of image" class="center" style="height: 400px; width: 400px">
 </p>

-PokerJS is a web-based implementation of the popular card game Poker.
+Shuffle Royale is a web-based implementation of the popular card game Poker.
 It is built using modern web technologies, including HTML5, CSS3, and JavaScript.
 This project aims to provide a simple, fun, and interactive way to play Poker online.

 ## Features